Reference-Based 3D-Aware Image Editing with Triplanes: Experiments

-\textbf{Cross-generator edits.} We also provide novel edits, visualized in~\cref{fig:stylised_edits}, where the reference and source triplanes are gathered from stylized and non-stylized generators, respectively.
-Specifically, we utilize~\cite{song2022diffusion} and fine-tune the EG3D backbones with different text prompts, such as: "3d human face, close up cute and adorable, cute big circular reflective eyes, Pixar render, unreal engine cinematic smooth, intricate detail, cinematic".
-Then, we synthesize stylized triplanes and perform our reference-based editing on the triplanes of default EG3D.
-That is, we use the triplane from the fine-tuned generator as a reference one, $\textbf{T}_\text{ref}$, and use the original EG3D for extracting the source triplane, $\textbf{T}_\text{src}$.
+\textbf{Cross-generator edits.} We also provide novel edits in~\cref{fig:stylised_edits}, where the reference and source triplanes are gathered from stylized and non-stylized generators, respectively.
+Specifically, we utilize~\cite{song2022diffusion} and fine-tune the EG3D backbones via different text prompts~\cite{poole2023dreamfusion}.
+Then, we synthesize stylized triplanes ($\textbf{T}_\text{ref}$) and perform reference-based editing on the triplanes of default EG3D ($\textbf{T}_\text{src}$).
 The rest of the steps are the same as before, using the original EG3D and encoder we train for EG3D.
 The results presented in~\cref{fig:stylised_edits} demonstrate our method's independence from backbones, showcasing its capability to achieve part-based attribute stylization.
-This is different than previous approaches~\cite{song2022diffusion} that only offer global stylization.
+This differs from~\cite{song2022diffusion}, which offers global stylization.

-\textbf{Additional Results.} We showcase more editing examples in~\cref{fig:other_editings_face}, demonstrating challenging reference-based edits like transferring lips, eyeglasses, and nose from one person to another.
-We also show edits on the AFHQ dataset with our method in~\cref{fig:additional_cat}.
-This pipeline uses GOAE and EG3D, encoder and generator respectively, trained on the AFHQ dataset.
-Other than that it uses the same framework we use for CelebA face images.
+\textbf{Full body and 360-degree head edits.} \cref{fig:other_editings_face} demonstrates challenging human face reference-based edits on EG3D~\cite{chan2022efficient} like transferring lips, eyeglasses, and nose from one person to another.~\cref{fig:additional_cat} shows edits on animal face parts for eyes, nose, and mouth.~\cref{fig:fashion_edits} demonstrates fashion edits on AG3D~\cite{dong2023ag3d} trained with DeepFashion~\cite{liuLQWTcvpr16DeepFashion} dataset.~\cref{fig:panohead_edits} extends human face part edits to full 360-degree hair edits on PanoHead~\cite{An_2023_CVPR}.
+It is evident that our approach is generalizable to different triplane generators.

+While extending our method to different triplane-based generators and datasets, we only changed the 2D segmentation network and the encoder fine-tuning dataset to comply with the generator, when required.
 We also provide multi-view image results and more examples in Supplementary.